CBIIT/GGMD/README.md

 ## Development:

-If you want to make changes to the code base, please create a new branch from the master branch then create a merge request.
+If you want to suggest changes to the code base, please create a new branch from the master branch then create a merge request.
 Changes can include, but are not limited to implementing new generative models, scoring functions, optimization methods, etc...